Do Balance Transfers Hurt Your Credit Score?

 Repeatedly transferring balances

-You may see low introductory APR offers for balance transfer credit cards as a way to help delay interest from accruing against your debt.
-If that window is about to expire, but your debt hasn’t been paid down, you may think that moving the debt again to another low intro APR card can buy you more time.
+You may see low introductory APR offers on balance transfers from balance transfer credit cards as a way to help delay interest from accruing against your debt.
+If that promotional window is about to expire, but your debt hasn’t been paid down, you may think that moving the debt again to another low intro APR card can buy you more time.
+But with each application for a new card, your credit score may take a minor hit.

-Because of this, it is best to use low introductory APR offers as a window for you to significantly pay down your debt, not to simply avoid interest payments for a while.
+Multiple requests within the same year can negatively impact your credit score.
+Getting approved for another balance transfer card could become more difficult.
+Eventually, your debt may have no place to land without earning interest.
+Because of this, it’s usually best to take advantage of low introductory APR offers as a window for you to significantly pay down your debt, not to simply avoid interest payments for a while.

-Make card payments on time
+Make credit card payments on time

 Know when your interest rate will increase